 Slender pylons point the way towards Teesside, with Roseberry Topping and the Cleveland Hills acting as a barrier beyond.
 The rapeseed plants, so ubiquitous yesterday, make a late appearance here, too, as the bus eats up the rural ground towards Stockton.
 Often assumed to be Middlesbrough’s poorer twin, Stockton, and its hinterland has more residents than either Hartlepool or its close relation over the Tees.
 It’s a drab run into the centre, though, broken up by brief glances of the Transporter Bridge lording over the river below.

 We pick up a handful of ruffians on the High Street, who open every window on their way to the back of the bus, where they light a crafty spliff and swap tales of characters they all know from prison.
 Dickhead Dave has been up to no good again, apparently.
 Almost as wide as it is long, Stockton’s focal point has scrubbed up well after its recent facelift, with a series of 20ft high crocodile clips reaching towards the heavens, doubling up as unusual but lavish lighting fixtures.

 The road leads into Thornaby, where pristine new apartments hug the east bank of the Tees.
 They’re just a veneer, though, with tired Mandale Road plodding along right behind them.

 I’ve got a long history with Middlesbrough, going back to making friends from here on holiday when I was sixteen.
 I briefly went to university in Boro, had a girlfriend there (even more briefly) and almost got beaten up outside a McDonald’s because I had the sheer affront not to be a smoker.
 It’s possible I’m the only person from outside the area who loves the place.
 We zoom past Teesside Park, zigzagging through the back streets and into the bus station, and all is right with the world.

-(X4 to Whitby coming soon, busamaniacs!)
+(X4 to Whitby is here, busamaniacs!)